Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

-Outdoor projector screens are washable, but few screens that are coated with materials to prevent 3D effects are not washable.
+In-Short: Outdoor projector screens are washable, but a few screens that are coated with materials to prevent 3D effects are not washable.

 I have talked about light absorption materials.
 The screen coated with those materials is not washable.
 Otherwise, almost all the outdoor projector screens are washable but double-check if they are polyester-based and or not coated with light absorption material.